-While Chappy Sinclair is saddled with a bunch of misfits and delinquents for his flight school, he turns to his protégé Doug Masters to assist him in rounding the into shape for an important competition.
-During their training, they stumble upon a group of subversive air force officers who are dealing in toxic waste as a sideline.
-Written by
+When Chappy Sinclair is saddled with a bunch of misfits and delinquents for his flight school, he turns to his protégé Doug Masters to assist him in sharpening them for an important competition.
+During their training, they stumble upon a group of subversive U.S. Air Force officers who are dealing in toxic waste as a sideline.

 Richard Jones <email@example.com>